frejakell/MastersThesisProject/README.md

 The code in this repository contains the assembly of supertree algortihms implemented for my Master thesis project (Aarhus University, 2019)

+## Requirements:
+The project depends on a number of different libraries:
+  1. ete3
+  2. numpy
+  3. itertools
+  4. collections

+## The project structure and modules
 The project consists of a number of different SuperTree algorithms:
   1. PluMist algorithm
   2. Triplet MaxCut algorithm